-If you have been using WordPress for some time, chances are you came across a Shortcode.
+If you have been using WordPress for some time, chances are you came across WordPress Shortcodes.
 In this blog post we’ll talk about what are shortcodes, how to use them and what you can achieve with them.

 Shortcodes act as shortcuts to add information or embed data in your website easily.
 They were introduced back in WordPress 2.5 and are specific to WordPress.

 Many plugins make use of shortcodes and you can even create your own, but, by default, WordPress supports these shortcodes:

 To explore in detail what each of them does, read Shortcode « WordPress Codex

 Most of our plugins offer shortcodes in one way or another.
 For instance, with the Booking Calendar plugin you can add different calendars to any page with them.